euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 **KPIs**
 - Metrics that can be used to measure success
 - Not the same as a goal or objective, the goal is the outcome or result wanted to be achieved, the KPI is a metric that indicates whether you are on track to achieve the goal
-- For each KPI, define ta
+- For each KPI, define targets for what success looks like, allows readjustment based on monitoring and feedback
 - To be must effective they should be accompanied by a goal
 - Common Business KPIs
 	- Return on Investment, ROI